 Pipes and plumbing

 Situated in dark, out-of-the-way places such as under sinks and in basements, pipes and faucets are cockroach gold.
 Cracks and leaks around your plumbing leading outdoors?
 Bingo!
-Superb roach habitat and hideout near water and warmth.
+Superb cockroach habitat and hideout near water and warmth.

 Because they can, given their ability to hang upside down on ceilings and scurry off when approached by humans, cockroaches can often be found chilling on ceilings in dark areas of your home.
 Cracks and crevices in your foundation can offer cockroaches plenty of escape routes when the lights come on and they can just drop and head towards the exits.